|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - Does Financial Aid go with me on UCEAP?
 How do I apply for it?

 - Financial aid does go with you.
 However, it may look different depending on what program you choose.
-Your package may expand if the program is more expensive than your time at UC Davis; it may be reduced during your time abroad if your program is cheaper than being at UC Davis.
+Your package may expand if the program is more expensive than your time at UC Davis; it may be reduced during your time abroad if your program is less expensive than being at UC Davis.

 - Are there scholarships available?